-The Osher Lifelong Learning Institute at the University of Oregon (OLLI-UO) is part of a national network of over 120 programs designed to engage seasoned adults in the continued pursuit of knowledge.
-OLLI-UO is an intellectual and social community of engaged adult learners with three program sites: Central Oregon, Eugene/Springfield, and Northwest Oregon.
+The Osher Lifelong Learning Institute at the University of Oregon (OLLI-UO) is part of a national network of over 120 programs designed to engage adults 50 and better in the continued pursuit of knowledge.